taylorzr/punchtime/README.md

 - [ ] dropdown for day selection
 - [ ] dropdown for user selection
 - [ ] some checkbox or filter for only working hours like 9-5 or 8-6
+- [ ] per day metrics (or abstract to per time period?)
+	- [ ] first/last punch for the day per user
+	- [ ] availability during core hours 9-5 for each user
+	- [ ] hours over entire day for each user

 /punches
 /hours?day=2021-02-22